xiongyu0523/azure-sphere-bootcamp/README.md

  ![](images/open-project.png)

 4. LED1 start to blink after Application is loaded.
-Press **Button A** can adjust the blinking rate.
+Press **Button A** will change the blinking rate.
 Both LED1 and Button A are connected to GPIO pin and controlled by the high-level Application.

 5. Select Line 74 and press **F9** to set a breakpoint on function *GPIO_SetValue*, you will see the program is halt and stop on this line.
 Continue with **F5** and now you can control the ON/OFF state of LED.